 Should you get a mortgage or increase your credit score first?

-So, should you take out a mortgage now or increase your credit score before you apply for financing?
+Should you take out a mortgage now, or increase your credit score before you apply for financing?
 The best answer is to plan ahead.
-Credit scores continually fluctuate, so it’s worth taking steps to improve your credit score before researching a home purchase.
-Even if you only raise your credit score to 665 or so from 650, you might be able to cut your mortgage costs significantly.
-Over the course of a 30-year mortgage, for instance, your monthly payment will be lower and you would save almost $20,000 (based on the above example).
+Credit scores continually fluctuate, so it’s worth taking steps to improve your score before embarking on a home purchase.

+A small increase can make a big difference.
+For example, even if you only raise your credit score to 665 or so from 650, you might be able to cut your mortgage costs significantly.
+Over the course of a 30-year mortgage, for instance, your monthly payment will be lower, and you would save more than $24,000, based on the above example from myFICO.